Prospects for Beyond the Standard Model Physics Searches at the Deep Underground Neutrino Experiment: Analysis Details

 \subsection{Tools}

 In the analyses presented in Sections~\ref{sec:sterile}, \ref{sec:nonUnitarity}, \ref{sec:nsi}, and \ref{sect:cpt}, the simulation of the DUNE experimental setup was performed with the \dword{globes} software~\cite{Huber:2004ka,Huber:2007ji}.
 Unless otherwise noted, the neutrino fluxes used in the \dword{bsm} physics analysis are the same as those used in the DUNE \dword{lbl} three-flavor analysis~\cite{Abi:2020evt}.
 The configuration of the beam used in \dword{nd} analyses is assumed to be a 120~GeV proton beam with 1.2~MW beam power at 56\% uptime, providing $1.1\times10^{21}$ POT/year.
 Cross-section files describing \dword{nc} and \dword{cc} interactions with argon are generated using \dword{genie}~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa} version 2.8.4.
 The true-to-reconstructed smearing matrices and the selection efficiency as a function of energy for various signal and background modes are generated using nominal DUNE MC simulation.
 A \fdfiducialmass fiducial mass is assumed for the \dword{fd}, exposed to a \SI{120}{GeV}, \SI{1.2}{MW} beam.
 The $\nu_{e}$ and $\bar\nu_{e}$ appearance signal modes have independent normalization uncertainties of $2\%$ each, while $\nu_{\mu}$ and $\bar{\nu}_{\mu}$ disappearance signal modes have independent normalization uncertainties of $5\%$.
 The background normalization uncertainties range from $5\%$ to $20\%$ and include correlations among various sources of background.
-More details can be found in Ref.~\cite{Alion:2016uaj}.
-The single-particle detector responses used for the analyses are listed in Table~\ref{tabFD}.
+More details can be found in Ref.~\cite{Abi:2020evt}.

-The neutrino tridents search presented in Section~\ref{sec:tridents}, and the baryon number violation analyses presented in Section~\ref{sect:bnv} use samples of simulated and reconstructed signal and background events, produced using standard \dword{dune} detection simulation and reconstruction software.
+The neutrino trident search presented in Section~\ref{sec:tridents} and the baryon number violation analyses presented in Section~\ref{sect:bnv} use samples of simulated and reconstructed signal and background events, produced using standard \dword{dune} detection simulation and reconstruction software.
 Further details are given in those sections.

-For analyses that use neither \dword{globes} nor the standard DUNE simulation and reconstruction software, such as the Dark Matter analyses described in Section~\ref{sec:DM} and several of the analyses described in Section~\ref{sec:otheropps}, details are given in the relevant sections.
+For analyses that use neither \dword{globes} nor the standard DUNE simulation and reconstruction software, such as the dark matter analyses described in Section~\ref{sec:DM} and several of the analyses described in Section~\ref{sec:otheropps}, details are given in the relevant sections.